Will Texas Reverse Decision, Provide Medicaid To 1.5 Million?

-In Austin some lawmakers are also challenging Perry’s decision, including a senator in Greenville who also wears a stethoscope.
+Lawmakers in Austin are now debating what Texas should do, including a senator from Greenville who also wears a stethoscope.

 At a time when many Texas doctors won’t accept Medicaid patients because the reimbursement rate is so low, Dr. Bob Deuell treats them.
 One fourth of his patients, mostly children and pregnant women, are covered by Medicaid.

 Medicaid isn’t currently available to most other adults in Texas.
 But that would change if the state reverses course and joins the federal program that allows more lower income people to sign up.
 Adults and children in a family of three with income of about $25,000 a year would qualify.